Anomalous Luttinger equivalence between temperature and curved spacetime: From black hole's atmosphere to thermal quenches: Anomalous Tolman-Ehrenfest temperature

 where the additive quantum correction $\varepsilon^{(2)}_q$ is defined in Eq.~\eqref{eq:AnomalousEnergyScales}.
 Note that in defining this temperature, we restricted ourselves to the natural case where the entropy density $s$ is positive, which warrants that the right hand side of Eq.~\eqref{eq:anLuttinger} is positive.

-1mm \paragraph{Anomalous momentum-energy tensor breaking Lorentz invariance.} As we discussed in Sec.~\ref{sec:Lorentz}, the Einstein anomaly can be traded for the Lorentz one, at the expense of a transformation~\eqref{eq:EinsteintoLorentz} of the momentum-energy tensor.
+1mm \paragraph{Anomalous covariantly conserved momentum-energy tensor. } As we discussed in Sec.~\ref{sec:Lorentz}, the Einstein anomaly can be traded for the Lorentz one, at the expense of a transformation~\eqref{eq:EinsteintoLorentz} of the momentum-energy tensor.
 Such an expression describes the situation where the Lorentz invariance of quantum fluctuations is not enforced, as occurs naturally in condensed matter.
 The corresponding quantum correction to the momentum-energy tensor is now expressed as

 In this case, the momentum-energy tensor is no longer symmetric.
 As a consequence, the momentum density $\Pi$ and the density of energy current $J_\varepsilon$ are now distinct quantities.
 The chiral currents and momenta satisfy $J_{\varepsilon, \pm} = \pm v_F ~p_\pm$ and $\Pi_\pm = \pm \frac{1}{v_F} ~\varepsilon_\pm$ corresponding to the expressions